Learn with us

 Who can apply?

-The YAP is open to students aged between 15 – 18.
+The YASC is open to students aged between 15 – 18.

 Programme dates and application process

-We are running three programmes in 2022; one in the spring and two in the summer.
+We are running three sessions in summer 2023.
 Places are limited to six Young Advocates per session to allow us to offer a tailored programme to each student.

 Application deadline